-A bisque is a rich, thick, smooth soup that's often made with shellfish, such as lobster or shrimp.
+- Bisque is a rich, thick, smooth soup that's often made with shellfish, such as lobster, crab, or shrimp.

-Stock or broth is a strained, thin, clear liquid in which meat, poultry, or fish has been simmered with vegetables and herbs.
+- Broth or Stock is a strained, thin, clear liquid in which meat, poultry, or fish has been simmered with vegetables and herbs.
 While normally used as an ingredient in other soups, it can be enjoyed as a light course on its own.

-Bouillon is basically the same as broth, but the term refers to commercial dehydrated products sold as granules or cubes.
+- Bouillon (pronounced bool-yaan) is basically the same as broth, but the term refers to commercial dehydrated products sold as granules or cubes.

 - Chowder is a thick, chunky soup.
 Traditionally, a chowder is made with seafood or fish, but chowders made with poultry, vegetables, and cheese are also popular.

 - Consommé (pronounced con-som-AY) is a strong, flavorful meat or fish broth that has been clarified.

 - Chili is short for chili con carne, which translates to "chili pepper with meat."
 It is a stew with a base usually consisting of beans, tomatoes, chili peppers or powder, and meat.

 - Gazpacho is a (usually) spicy soup made from raw vegetables or fruits and served chilled.

 - Stews are composed of larger cuts of meat and/or vegetables that are simmered in cooking liquid over a longer amount of time.
 Because there's less liquid here than a traditional brothy soup, some don't consider stews to be a soup.